Comment on page

-We have seen a lot of examples with objects belonging to a Client, and when that Client disconnects, they disappear with them.
-We call these session-based entities.
+We have seen a lot of examples where objects belonging to a Client would disappear with them when they disconnect.
+We call these objects session-based entities.

 But coherence also has a built-in system to make objects survive the disconnection of a Client, and be ready to be adopted by another Client or a Simulator.
 We call these objects persistent.
 Persistent objects stay on the Replication Server even if no Client is connected, creating the feeling that the game world is alive beyond an individual player session.

 Players can plant flowers in this little valley.
 Each flower has 3 phases: starts as a bud, blooms into a full flower, and then withers after some time.

 Creating a flower generates a new, persistent network entity.
 Even if the Client disconnects, the flower will persist on the server.
 When they reconnect, they will see the flower at their correct stage of growth (this is a little trick we explain later).

 Planting too many flowers starts erasing older flowers.
 A button in the UI allows clearing all flowers (belonging to any player) at any time.

 A player about to plant a new flower, surrounded by flowers in different stages.

 When using the plant action, any connected player instantiates a copy of the Flower Prefab (located in the